 Portland knows Tra’Renee Chambers’s voice.
 It’s the afternoon drive time voice that spins hip hop hits on Jam’n 107.5 and, before that, KinkFM and Z100.
 We also know it from Afternoon Live, the lifestyle television show she’s hosted for years on KATU, covering everything from films to fashion to parenting topics.
 For some kids, it was the voice of their social worker, from when Chambers was a child welfare worker at Rockwood Child Services.
 At Self Enhancement Inc people know her voice as their licensed therapist, friend, and even, at one point, the interim director of SEI’s community and family services.
 Then there are the countless fashion shows, panels, and public interviews she’s done with everyone from Common to US Supreme Court Justice Sonia Sotomayor.

 Now, the mom of three is ready to embark on a new chapter, leaving her television show after four years (and one regional Emmy for Best Host).
-The future plans are manifold, but begin, again, with her voice: she’s returning in October with a revival of her former public affairs radio show, Situations & Conversations with Tra’Renee, this time as a podcast, bringing together people from all aspects of her life and career to date.
+The future plans are manifold, but begin, again, with her voice: she’s returning in October with a revival of her former public affairs radio show, Situations & Conversations with Tra’Renee, this time as a video and audio podcast and social media talk show, bringing together people from all aspects of her life and career to date.

 “I come from a long line of fearless stock on my father’s side from the backwoods of Louisiana.
 The reason my father got to the West Coast in the first place is rooted in racist behavior.
 As told to me, handed down from generations, my grandmother was a domestic worker and they used to have to stand in line to get their paychecks.
 The story is that a white woman tried to take my grandmother’s money.
 And my grandmother was a big woman, and she also was a fearless woman.
 Long story short, there was a little tussle that took place, my grandmother pushed her, and she fell and hit her head on the sidewalk.
 An accidental death.
 Back then, there was no video to prove it, just a bunch of other Black maids.
 Who’s going to believe who?
 They arrested her and took her to the jail.
 My family knew that that was going to be dangerous, so they surrounded the jail house.
 And sure enough, Ku Klux Klan members came and wanted to get in there.
 They wanted their own justice.
 Luckily, another white woman came forward and said that she saw what happened and it was indeed an accident, where this woman was assaulting my grandmother and she acted in self-defense.
 Thank god for her, but the haters weren’t going to let that stand, they were constantly harassing my family.
 So my grandmother was like, ‘That’s it, we’re leaving here because it’s not safe,’ and that’s how they ended up in California.